cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **2015(n.):** a game based off of opr~Mitchell1714

+**"I didn't do it!" (phrase):** Statement shouted by everybody NOT involved in breaking something this time, and sometimes by whoever did it.~EricH

 **#2Champs (n.) :** The end of days, see also Championsplit~Kevin Leonard

 # A